cboone/vermont-lakes-and-ponds-bathymetry/README.md

 # Vermont Lakes + Ponds Bathymetry

 Isobaths (underwater contour lines) generated for all Vermont lakes and ponds with available bathymetric data.
 Currently that's a small fraction of the actual lakes and ponds in Vermont.
+Generated for use on [the Catamount Hardware Ice Atlas](https://catamounthardware.com/atlas/).

 The processed files: